yuya-katafuchi/covid-19_emergency_statement_japan/README.md

 * Cabinet Secretariat, Japan.
 (2021).
 Revision of the Basic Policy on Countermeasures against Novel Coronavirus Disease (Summary). in Japanese.
 URL: https://corona.go.jp/emergency/pdf/kihonhoushin_kaitei_20210202.pdf.
 (Accessed on February 9, 2021)

 ## Acknowledgement
-Development of this repository is supported in part by JSPS KAKENHI Grant Number 20K22142 and 21K13320.
+Development of this repository is supported in part by JSPS KAKENHI Grant Number 20K22142.